ITINERARIES

 An unusual but excellent option: a former elementary school turned manga library with over 300,000 volumes.
 All ages. ¥900.
 Located near Karasuma-Oike subway.
 Genuinely comfortable for hours of browsing.

-- Umbrella etiquette: Shake before entering buildings.
-Most entrances have umbrella stands (kasa-ire) or bags (kasa-bukuro) — use them.
+Shake your umbrella before entering any building.
+Most entrances have umbrella stands (kasa-ire) or plastic umbrella bags (kasa-bukuro) — always use them.
+Dripping umbrellas through a shop or museum is considered rude.

-- Slip hazard: Stone-paved lanes (Sannenzaka, Ninenzaka) become extremely slippery when wet.
-Walk carefully.
+Stone-paved lanes (Sannenzaka, Ninenzaka) become extremely slippery when wet.
+Walk carefully and avoid rushing.
+Rubber-soled shoes are essential — avoid leather soles entirely on wet stone.

-- Photo strategy: Overcast skies eliminate harsh shadows — actually better for most architectural photography than bright sunshine.
+Overcast skies eliminate harsh shadows and create even, diffused light — actually better for most architectural photography than bright sunshine.
+Wet stone and lacquerwork reflect beautifully.
+Don’t put your camera away just because it’s raining.

-- Taxi use: Rain makes taxis genuinely harder to find.
+Rain makes taxis genuinely harder to find on the street.
 Use taxi apps (S.RIDE, DiDi) or have your hotel call one.
+Major taxi stands at Kyoto Station and Shijo-Kawaramachi are your best bet if you don’t have an app.

 Evening with a local guide: Our Gion Sake Walk runs in light rain — Gion under lanterns and drizzle is genuinely atmospheric.